ShinyTrinkets/twofold.js/README.md

 ## What is this

-TwoFold is a small application that takes as input a text file containing one, or more "template tags" in the form of: `<replace-me-with-something-useful />`, it processes the tags and overwrites the file with the result.

-This idea is not new at all, it's been used since forever, but there are a few essential differences in TwoFold:

-If you have a file containing: `Hello <replace-whatever>world</replace-whatever>!`, then:

-1. the file containing this template is both input and output (it's over-written on every render)
-1. "whatever" can only be a function, never a fixed value
-1. "world" is passed as input to the "whatever" function, thus affecting the next result and allowing a possible chain effect in the succeeding renders
-1. all of the text is also passed as input to the "whatever" function, for context, thus allowing the function to behave differently depending on the text close to it
-1. if the `<whatever />` tag is single, it is volatile (will be destroyed after the first render)
-1. there are different types of tags like: replace, insert, or append, to allow different behaviour inside the tags
+TwoFold is a small Node.js library and command line app that allows plain text files to behave like dynamic files.
+**Use-cases** include: auto updating documentation, text based dashboards, text virtual assistants, text spreadsheets, turn based games, etc.

+This can done by writing React-like `<whatever />` tags in your text files and calling TwoFold CLI to convert all known tags into useful responses.
+TwoFold can watch your files for changes and colaborate with you in the same file and the same place in the file, for example to validate some information, or calculate some min/ max or statistics, similar to a Spreadsheet application, or check for spelling, or grammar errors, similar to a Document editor, etc.

+TwoFold CLI can be run manually to render a file or folder, or from a CRON job every X interval, or as a Git hook maybe to auto-update some documents, or can be run as a service to watch a list of folders and render the files matching some patterns everytime they change.

+It will work with any file like: *.txt, Markdown, reStructuredText, HTML, other templating libraries like Django, Liquid, Mustache, etc.
+It could also work with Python/ Javascript/ Go-lang/ whatever programming language you use; probably it makes sense to write the tags as comments inside the code.

+If you're editing your file with [Visual Studio Code](https://github.com/microsoft/vscode), [Atom editor](https://github.com/atom/atom), [Sublime text](https://sublimetext.com), [Micro terminal text editor](https://github.com/zyedidia/micro) (and others), you'll see the changes instantly, because they automatically refresh the text when the file changes.

-The React-like `<whatever />` tags are totally customizable and ideally should be invisible in the type of text file you're using (eg: React-like tags are invisible when viewing the Markdown format).
+The React-like `<whatever />` tags are customizable and ideally should be invisible in the type of text file you're using (eg: React-like tags are invisible when viewing the Markdown format).

-### Why is this useful

-All the templates today work by reading one or more input files containing the template and write one output file containing the result.
-This is useful in a lot of the situations, but there are cases where it would be more useful to see both the input and output in the same file, to create auto-updating notes, or the much-sought-after auto-updating documentation.
+The *single tags* are one use only, the are consumed after they render the response.
+The *double tags* are refreshed every time the file is rendered.
+They have different use-cases.<br/>
+Example: \<random_int /> might be converted into "3" and the tag disappears, but \<random_int>\</random_int> might generate \<random_int>3\</random_int> the first time, and a new random number EVERY time the file is rendered by TwoFold.

+Note that currently the majority of tags mentioned as examples are NOT yet implemented!
-This repository provides the core framework and some of the tools for doing that.
+This repository provides the core framework and some of the tools for rendering the files.

 ### Notable features